securityscorecard/design-system/TESTING.md

 ## Visual regression

-For visual regression we are using reg-cli and storycap.
-These test are typically run during CI/CD pipeline.
+We use `Storybook`, `reg-cli` and `storycap` for visual regression testing.
+These tests are usually run during the CI/CD pipeline.
+If the `visual-tests` step fails due to intended changes, you will need to update the snapshots manually by running `yarn test:storybook:visual:update` and commit the updated snapshots.

-If this `visual-tests` step fails due to intended changes, you have to update snapshots manually, by running `yarn test:storybook:visual:update` and commit updated snapshots.
+All components in the Design System should have a stories file (for Storybook) that clearly describes all the features and states that the component has.
+By default, all stories are considered visual regression tests, unless you manually disable it with `screenshot: { skip: true }` in the story `parameters` object.

 ## Linting

-Linting (eslint and stylelint) is runned in a pre-commit hook as well as in CI.
+Linting (eslint and stylelint) is run in a pre-commit hook as well as in CI.

 ### Scripts